lucendio/lecture-devops-infos/glossary.md

     (Examples: production, staging, test, development, local)

 __infrastructure*__ [infra]: (A) the physical/virtual resources (machines, network) one or more environments are running
-    on and, to some extent, (B) components/services that are necessary to facility environment(s), such as load balancer, CI/CD, or VCS
+    on and, to some extent, (B) services that are necessary to facility environment(s), such as load balancer, CI/CD, or VCS

 __stack/toolchain*__: a set of technologies (software a/o hardware), that describes the composition/architecture of, for
     example, the infrastructure (i.e. infrastructure stack) and maybe how it's set up.
 Each item represents a dependency